AceInterviews/google-sre-interview-handbook/README.md

 Many candidates understand everything here — and still fail.

+> ⚠️ Note: This repository provides foundational frameworks and mental models.
+> Execution-level practice and full interview
+> simulations live in the complete Google SRE preparation system.

 ---

 ## 🚀 If You Want to Train Execution (Not Just Understanding)